gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ### Set the config file
-So, we just heard about the `config.py` So let's set it up.
+So, we just heard about the `config.py` and obviously our Flask App needs one.
+Let's set it up!
 Please create the `config.py` file in the base folder and paste the following content:
 ```python
 class BaseConfig(object):